ekaterinagp/fakeID/README.md

 ### LAMP stack:

-- The project should be saved in the htdocs folder in XAMPP/MAMP (If you are using WAMP, the folder is called www)
+- The project should be saved in the htdocs folder in XAMPP/MAMP (If using WAMP, the folder is called www)
 - Open XAMPP/WAMP/MAMP and start Apache and MySQL servers.
 - Open a browser and visit: localhost/fakeid/lamp/